-Requirements for Interdepartmental Majors: Interdepartmental majors will follow the guidelines described elsewhere in this catalog.
+Requirements for Interdepartmental Majors:

+Interdepartmental majors will follow the guidelines as described in The Academic Program and Policies section in this catalog.
 Students taking geology as part of an interdepartmental major should take any introductory level course at the 110 level, plus any other geology courses needed to complete the geology segment of their major (all prerequisites apply).
 All courses should be chosen in consultation with a geology advisor as part of a coherent plan of study.

-Requirements for Honors: The major requirements as specified above are required, as are the GPA requirements of Union College described elsewhere in this catalog.
-A senior research thesis is required, consisting of at least two terms of 495-497 (independent research with a faculty member).
-Theses involving Geology 497 must be completed by the end of the 6th week of the Spring term.
+The major requirements as specified above are required, as are the GPA requirements of Union College described elsewhere in this catalog.
+A senior research thesis is required, consisting of at least two terms of GEO 495, GEO 496, or GEO 497 (independent research with a faculty member).
+Theses involving GEO 497 must be completed by the end of the 6th week of the Spring term.